 Does your company currently hire on an as-needed basis?
 For example, when the workload becomes unsustainable, you begin a candidate search.
 When someone quits, you dust off the job description and start posting.

 With a de facto reactive system, you are always playing catch up.
-It slows production.
-It lowers the quality of onboarding and job training.
+It not only stifles productivity, it lowers the quality of onboarding and job training.

-If this is the case for your organization, we encourage you to create a yearly hiring plan.
+If this is the case for your organization, we encourage you to create a strategic hiring plan yearly.

 A hiring plan is a comprehensive strategy.
 It aligns hiring resources with business goals and long-term staffing needs.